Factor Overnight GARCH-It\^o Models: Empirical analysis

 \section{Empirical analysis}

-In this section, we apply the proposed MOGI model to real trading stock prices to examine the case for a large number of assets with $p=200$ and focus on constrained portfolio allocation problems that are widely considered in financial applications.
-The data set consists of the minute-by-minute stock prices of companies that were traded on the New York Stock Exchange during the 504 trading days from January 2018 to December 2019.
+In this section, we apply the proposed FOGI model to real trading stock prices to examine the case for a large number of assets with $p=200$ and focus on constrained portfolio allocation problems that are widely considered in financial applications.
+The data set consists of the minute-by-minute stock prices of companies that were traded on the New York Stock Exchange during the 754 trading days from January 2017 to December 2019.
 That is, in order to synchronize the observation time points, we used the previous tick \citep{zhang2011estimating} scheme.
 The high-frequency trading data for the top 200 large volume stocks among the S\&P 500 compositions was obtained from the Wharton Data Service (WRDS) system.
 The 6.5 trading hours daily result in $\tau=6.5/24$.

-To forecast the one-day-ahead conditional volatility matrix, we employed the MOGI, MGI, and POET procedures explained in Section \ref{SUBSEC Simulation Large}, where the only difference is a threshold level for the idiosyncratic volatility matrix estimators.
+To forecast the one-day-ahead conditional volatility matrix, we employed the FOGI, FGI, and POET procedures explained in Section \ref{SEC-Simulation}, where the only difference is a threshold level for the idiosyncratic volatility matrix estimators.
 Here, we used the global industry classification standard (GICS) for sectors and kept the volatilities within the same sector, but set others to be zero \citep{fan2016incorporating}.
-We set the in-sample period as 126 days and used the rolling window scheme to estimate the one-day-ahead conditional volatility matrix for the MOGI and MGI models.
+We set the in-sample period as 126 days and used the rolling window scheme to estimate the one-day-ahead conditional volatility matrix for the FOGI and FGI models.

 For the empirical case, the decomposition of daily variation into its continuous and jump components can help to explain the volatility dynamics due to the existence of price jumps \citep{ait2012testing,andersen2007roughing,barndorff2006econometrics,corsi2010threshold}.
 Therefore, we employed the jump truncated PRVM estimator proposed by \citet{ait2016increased} to obtain $\hat{\bGamma}^H_k$, $k=1,\ldots,n$.
 Specifically, jump truncated PRVM were estimated as follows: